 You can build up interesting patterned bands

-Play with the spacing working the upright parts closely together, or work them further apart.
+Play with the spacing by working the upright parts closely together, or work them further apart.

-This sample is buttonhole worked in various threads.
-Try working it different threads, on different fabrics, or fabrics that have been hand-dyed or you can add beads, overlap lines of the stitch, or use it to couch down another thread or ribbon.
+I worked this sample in Buttonhole using various threads.
+Try working it in different threads, on different fabrics, or on hand-dyed fabrics.
+Or you can add beads, overlap lines of the stitch, or use it to couch down another thread or ribbon.

 Here I was experimenting with leaf shapes

 Of course, Crazy-Quilters use this stitch a lot.

 Here I have worked a line of buttonhole stitch in perle #5 cotton.
 With a silk thread, I added French knots and Cast on stitch loops.
 I finished off the seam with seed beads and bugle beads.
 You can see the crazy quilt block this detail came from here

 In this example, I worked Buttonhole stitch in cotton perle #5.
 I further decorated it by adding sequins and seed beads to the arms of the stitch.
 If you are interested in seeing, reading about, and getting the free pattern for the crazy quilt block this detail came from you will find it here in my Diamonds are Forever series.